Hugoved/pywv/README.md

 ## Disclaimer

 This tool is intended strictly for **educational, research, and interoperability purposes**.
-The author does not support or encourage the misuse of DRM systems or unauthorized access to protected content.
+The author does not support or encourage misuse of DRM systems or unauthorized access to protected content.

 ---